 This week I’m speaking with clinical psychologist, Dr. Amanda Kriegel from Floortime Atlanta and Morgan Weissman from the Rebecca School about their presentation at the recent DIR/Floortime conference which was entitled, “The “R” in DIR: The Heart of Supporting Connection and Growth“.
-Dr. Kriegel is also a mother of two teens and has been on the Board of Directors for the Interdisciplinary Council on Development and Learning, the home of DIR/Floortime, for five years.
+Dr. Kriegel is also a mother of two teens and has been on the Board of Directors for the International Council on Development and Learning, the home of DIR/Floortime, for five years.
 Morgan Weissman is an Occupational Therapist and a Floortime consultant at the Rebecca School in Manhattan and also works with families privately through Occuplay.
 Both are DIR Expert Training Leaders.

 The Heart of DIR/Floortime: The 'R' and Genuine Affect